patrykcieslak/stonefish/docs/building.rst

 3) Create a .cpp file with the ``int main(int argc, char **argv)`` function.
 4) Include the header files: ``#include <Stonefish/core/GraphicalSimulationApp.h>`` and ``#include "MySimulationManager.h"``.
 5) Create and fill two structures of types ``sf::RenderSettings`` and ``sf::HelperSettings``.
-6) Create a new object of class ``MySimulationManager``.
+6) Create a new unique_ptr of class ``MySimulationManager`` and allocate a new object of the class.
-7) Create a new object of class ``sf::GraphicalSimulationApp``, passing the previous one to the constructor, together with the structures defined before.
+7) Create a new object of class ``sf::GraphicalSimulationApp``, moving the previously created pointer to the constructor, together with the structures defined before.
 8) Use method ``void Run()`` from the second object.
 9) Build application and link with libraries.
 10) Run the simulator from the terminal.